jbarry820/ud036_StarterCode/README.md

 * You will need a web browser for the program to run.

-* Start the program by opening up the entertainment_center.py file and executing it.
+* Start the program by opening up the entertainment_center.py file in IDLE.

-* You can also start the program from the browser by directing the URL to the fresh_tomatoes.html file.
+* Run the program by clicking on the Run tab at the top, then click on Run Module.

 ## Contributing